 The mountain pine beetle ("MPB") infestation, which peaked more than a decade ago, has resulted in the mortality of a significant portion of the mature pine trees in the interior region of B.C.
 The impact of this outbreak has affected the timber supply in the interior of B.C.
 The short and medium-term effects include a reduction in future AAC levels to below current and pre-MPB AAC levels, a diminished grade and volume of lumber recoverable from MPB-killed logs and increased logging and sawmilling production costs.
-However, given the nature and extent of the infestation, the long-term effects of the MPB infestation on the timberlands and fibre markets in the interior region of B.C. remain uncertain.
+However, as the economically viable harvest of MPB infested forest types diminishes, harvesting activities within the interior region of B.C. are transitioning to mixed forest types with higher volumes of green timber.

-The Mackenzie TSA and the northeastern portion of the Prince George TSA have recently seen an outbreak of the spruce beetle.
+The eastern and southern portions of the Mackenzie TSA have recently seen an outbreak of the spruce beetle.
 As a result, we expect to shift harvesting into timber stands that are under imminent threat or have a high susceptibility to beetle infestation.